-The Leica SL (Typ 601) and the Panasonic Lumix DC-GH5 are two enthusiast cameras that were revealed to the public, respectively, in October 2015 and January 2017.
-Both the SL and the GH5 are mirrorless interchangeable lens cameras that are based on a full frame (SL) and a Four Thirds sensor.
-The Leica has a resolution of 24 megapixel, whereas the Panasonic provides 20.2 MP.
+The Leica SL (Typ 601) and the Panasonic Lumix DC-GH5 are two enthusiast cameras that were officially introduced, respectively, in October 2015 and January 2017.
+Both the SL and the GH5 are mirrorless interchangeable lens cameras that are based on a full frame (SL) and a Four Thirds (GH5) sensor.
+The Leica has a resolution of 24 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH5 is notably smaller (11 percent) than the Leica SL.
 Moreover, the GH5 is markedly lighter (14 percent) than the SL.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |2.||Panasonic GH5||139 mm||98 mm||87 mm||725 g||410||Y||Jan 2017||1,999||ebay.com|

 |3.||Canon 1D X Mark II||158 mm||168 mm||83 mm||1530 g||1210||Y||Feb 2016||5,999||ebay.com|